santegoeds/Playground/Readme.md

 ==========

-Playground repository to try out new programming languages, libraries, coding patterns, etc which do not warrant their own.
+Playground repository to try out new programming languages, libraries, coding patterns, etc which do not warrant their own repository.